nirvan840/Improving-performance-using-GradCAM/README.md

   <summary> <b><i>Details</i></b> </summary>

   ### Summary
+  *
-  * We successfully can develop a **workaround for the limited data constraint** to iteratively obtain better localisation & identification of pneumonia.
+  * We can successfully develop a **workaround for the limited data constraint** to iteratively obtain better localisation & identification of pneumonia.
   * During this process, as expected, test accuracy takes a small hit as the model diverges away from unwanted "easy" to detect features.

   ### Results on annotated images